| What Big Online Retailers Don't Want You to KnowAre you operating a small or medium-sized online retail store? Have your

 a prestigious and long established offline retailer may actually be playing

-To compete against larger retailers keep the following competitive tactics
+catch-up when it comes to online retail.
+Action items for the smaller online retailer To compete against larger retailers keep the following competitive tactics

 in mind.
 Develop a professional web site and make it look just as inviting